Quick View of What You'll Find on This Page

 Plastic Tubs & Bottles

-Milk and juice bottles can occupy much space in a recycling bin, especially if you have a large family.
-Which makes them an ideal craft supply for any number of ideas.
+Milk and juice bottles can take up a lot of space in a recycling bin, especially if you have a large family.
+This makes them ideal craft supplies for any number of ideas.

 Cutting off the bottoms is a fun way to turn them into scoops – perfect for soil or mulch.
 A gallon water cooler bottle can also be refashioned into a bird feeder by cutting out the panels on the sides, filling the bottom with seed, and hanging from a tree.